Top 100 Cyber Security Interview Questions and Answers in 2022

-It is a type of attack in which a malicious actor aims to render a computer, server or any network resource to its intended users.
+It is a type of attack in which a malicious actor aims to render a computer, server, or network resource to its intended users.
 In other words, it is a process of disrupting the normal traffic of a targeted server by overwhelming the target.

 71) What is The Concept Of Session Hijacking?

 TCP session hijacking is the name of misusing a valid compute session.
-The most common method of hijacking is IP spoofing and attackers use IP packets to insert a command between two nodes of the network.
+The most common method of hijacking is IP spoofing, and attackers use IP packets to insert a command between two network nodes.

 72) What are The Different Methods Of Session Hijacking?

 Following are the common methods of session hijacking: